 It’s not hard to see why scientists have put so much energy into finding a cure!

 While that still hasn’t happened, we’re here to help you stop your cold from having things all its own way.
-By looking out for the warning signs and taking steps to tackle them, you could make your life a lot easier and get back to normal much quicker.
+So how can you stop a cold when you feel it coming on?
+By looking out for the warning signs and taking steps to tackle them.
+In doing so, you will return to normal health much quicker.

 One of the main differences between a cold and the more severe flu virus is that with a cold, your symptoms arrive gradually.
 Meanwhile, flu sufferers will be hit suddenly and have little or no time to prepare.